Anthony Nolan Grants support patients before, during and after a stem cell transplant.

 • Help with buying a washing machine (if you don’t already own one) or other household items to help reduce the risk of infection after transplant.

 *Grants of up to £250 are available if your stem cell transplant took place after 15th Feb 2020 or if your expense has a direct link to coronavirus e.g. extra food, technology or cleaning costs while you are 'shielding' in isolation, or extra travel costs during the coronavirus pandemic.
-Our COVID Emergency Patient Fund is supported by RSM UK and Amgen.
+Our COVID Emergency Patient Fund is supported by RSM UK.

 ‘The grant helped us survive another month.
 Thank you for your help at such a tough time.’